-First Step- Anyone with a grievance or complaint initiate a formal grievance by submitting a Formal Grievance Form.
+First Step-Anyone with a grievance or complaint may initiate a formal grievance by submitting a Formal Grievance Form or contacting the Director of Administrative Services by emailing info@jpu.edu or calling 574-232-2408 within thirty (30) days from the date the grievance occurred.
 The first step is an individual conference with the instructor or staff member to discuss the matter.